 And don’t just think Thanksgiving.
 Turkey can be a light summer dinner, too, when served with lighter sides and accompaniments such as peach chutney, mango salsa, savory peach sauce or cranberry relish.

-If you’ve read any of our other sous vide recipes, you’ll know that I’m completely sold on sous vide for its easy, walk-away, stress free benefits.
+If you’ve read any of our other sous vide recipes, you’ll know that I’m completely sold on the sous vide method for its easy, walk-away, stress free benefits.

 Once you master a few simple rules, you are pretty much sure to achieve tender, moist meat with precise control over the done-ness you choose.